micartey/jairo/README.md

 ```

 Another important aspect are the parameters themselves.
 It's not necessary that the method has any parameters, but if it has, the first will be the object instance of `InjectMe` and every following is a parameter of the method which will be overwritten.

+## 💉 Injecting into a JVM

+There are different ways to inject into a JVM.
+The best option is to specify a javaagent with the start-up command.
+This will ensure that the transformations will be applied, since classes don't have to be retransformed.

 ### Command line